 - liaise with members of other emergency services, such as the police, fire brigade or coast guard, and other ambulance services to ensure the appropriate level of response is provided

-- work closely with doctors and nurses in hospital accident and emergency departments, briefing them as their patient arrives at hospital
+- work closely with doctors, midwives and nurses in hospital emergency departments, briefing them as their patient arrives at hospital

-- deal with members of the public and family members present at the scene
+- deal with members of the public and negotiate with family members present at the scene

 - clean, decontaminate and check vehicles and equipment to maintain a state of operational readiness

-- assist with patient care in hospitals or health care centres
+- assist other healthcare professionals with patient care in hospitals or health care centres

-- produce thorough case notes and report the patient's history, condition and treatment to relevant hospital staff
+- produce thorough case notes and report details about the patient's history, condition and treatment to relevant hospital staff

-- For team leaders or senior paramedics who have undertaken extended skills training in critical care or trauma, salaries are at Band 6 and fall between £32,306 and £45,839.
+- For team leaders or senior paramedics who have undertaken extended skills training in critical care or trauma, salaries are at Band 6/7 and fall between £32,306 and £45,839.
 Paramedics working in primary care or in a GP practice should expect to gain band 7 after a year.

 Employee benefits may include an NHS pension scheme, study leave for sponsored courses, relocation packages and access to counselling services and physiotherapy treatment.

 Figures are intended as a guide only.

 The emergency ambulance service operates 24 hours a day so you'll need to work shifts to cover this.
 You'll typically do 37.5 hours per week, which can be made up of evenings and nights, weekends and public holidays.